UCLA-StarAI/NaCL/README.md

 # Runtime

 Empirically, the runtime for the solver seems to grow quadratically with number of features and classes.
 On MNIST and Fashion datasets (with 784 features and 10 classes) the solver we used takes between 20-30min to train.
 On the other datasets used in the paper, NaCL took few seconds to train.

-We have included implementation of NaCL using cvxpy and GPKit libraries.
-For best performance, we recommend using the GPKit version (the python files ending with "_GP") with Mosek backend.
-The ipython notebook examples use the GPKit+Mosek configuration.